NirooRuby/ecommerceWebTest/README.md

 npm install
 then make sure the node module folder created in this root folder

-4. Run full suite
-npm run E2ETest
+4. Run full suite execute chrome and firefox npm run E2ETest

-5. Run login test
-npm run loginTest

-6. Run product test
-npm run productTest

-7. Run logout test
-npm run logoutTest

-8. Run about test
-npm run aboutTest

-8. Run reset test
-npm run resetTest

-9. to check report
+5. to check report
 full suite - /report/report.htm

 based on the execution name can get the reports under report folder

-10. screenshots for failure test cases
+6. screenshots for failure test cases
 /screenshots